Independence Day 2018 and 2019 in the United States

 The Fourth of July is the United States’ official birthday, so other countries do not observe it although many countries have similar holidays such as France’s Bastille Day or Mexico’s Grito de Dolores’ celebration.

-Since Independence Day is a public holiday, all United States federal, state, and local government buildings are closed for business.
-Most factories and other companies are closed and their employees typically receive the day off with pay.
+Since Independence Day is a a federal and state legal holiday throughout the nation, all United States federal, state, and local government buildings are closed.
+Most factories and other companies are closed and their employees typically receive the day off with pay (dependant on their individual contracts).

 Some service-related companies remain open during the holiday, including restaurants, stores, department stores, and vehicle repair shops.
 Recreational businesses and tourist attractions that cater to people with leisure time usually enjoy brisk business.